| Plain SubqueriesSubqueris

 return a result set.
 A correlated subquery, since it is dependent on the outer query will

+return a syntax errors if it is run by itself.
 A correlated subquery will be executed many times while processing the T-SQL statement

 that contains the correlated subquery.
 The correlated subquery will be run once for each